Alpine Génépi: tips and recipes

 Origins and History of Génépi: An Ancestral Treasure of the Alps

-Génépi, the iconic liqueur of the Alpine peaks, has its roots in a terroir rich in tradition and biodiversity.
-Its name likely derives from the local term "genep," referring to a specific aromatic plant that grows at high altitudes in mountain ecosystems.
-The regions of Savoie, Haute-Savoie, and the Aosta Valley in Italy form the historical heartland of this medicinal and spirited plant.
-Alpine vegetation, adapted to extreme conditions, offers a variety of wild Génépi, whose annual flowering marks the agricultural and cultural cycle of mountain communities.
-Harvesting, often done by hand during the summer months, reflects ancestral know-how passed down through generations, shaping a strong regional identity.
+Génépi, this liqueur emblematic of the Alpine peaks, has its roots in a region rich in traditions and biodiversity.
+Its name probably derives from the local term “genep,” referring to a specific aromatic plant that grows at high altitudes in mountain ecosystems.
+The regions of Savoie, Haute-Savoie, and Val d'Aosta in Italy are the historical birthplace of this medicinal and spirit plant.
+Alpine vegetation, adapted to extreme conditions, offers a variety of wild génépi, whose annual flowering marks the agricultural and cultural cycle of mountain communities.
+Harvesting, often done by hand during the summer months, reflects ancestral know-how passed down from generation to generation, shaping a strong regional identity.

 The history of distillation and the use of Génépi through the centuries